aws/aws-graviton-getting-started/perfrunbook/README.md

 This document covers many topics including how to benchmark, how to debug performance and which optimization recommendations.
 It is not meant to be read beginning-to-end.
 Instead view it as a collection of checklists and best known practices to apply when working with Graviton instances that go progressively deeper into analyzing the system.
 Please see the FAQ below to direct you towards the most relevant set of checklists and tools depending on your specific situation.

-If after following these guides there is still an issue you cannot resolve with regards to performance on Graviton2, please do not hesitate to raise an issue on the [AWS-Graviton-Getting-Started](https://github.com/aws/aws-graviton-getting-started/issues) guide or contact us at [ec2-arm-dev-feedback@amazon.com](mailto:ec2-arm-dev-feedback@amazon.com).
+If after following these guides there is still an issue you cannot resolve with regards to performance on Graviton based instances, please do not hesitate to raise an issue on the [AWS-Graviton-Getting-Started](https://github.com/aws/aws-graviton-getting-started/issues) guide or contact us at [ec2-arm-dev-feedback@amazon.com](mailto:ec2-arm-dev-feedback@amazon.com).
 If there is something missing in this guide, please raise an issue or better, post a pull-request.

 ## Pre-requisites

 To assist with some of the tasks listed in this runbook, we have created some helper-scripts for some of the tasks the checklists describe.
-The helper-scripts assume the test instances are running an up-to-date AL2 or Ubuntu 20.04LTS distribution and the user can run the scripts using `sudo`.
+The helper-scripts assume the test instances are running an up-to-date AL2, AL2023 or Ubuntu 20.04LTS/22.04LTS distribution and the user can run the scripts using `sudo`.
 Follow the steps below to obtain and install the utilities on your test systems:

 ```bash
 # Clone the repository onto your systems-under-test and any load-generation instances